 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), in reliance upon the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 You should not place undue reliance on these statements.
 These forward-looking statements include, without limitation, statements that reflect the views of our senior management with respect to our current expectations, assumptions, estimates and projections about Inseego Corp. (the "Company" or "Inseego") and our industry.
 These forward-looking statements speak only as of the date of this report.
-We disclaim any undertaking to publicly update or revise any forward-looking statements contained herein to reflect any change in our expectations or circumstances on which any such statement is based.
-Statements that include the words "may," "could," "should," "estimate," "anticipate," "believe," "expect," "preliminary," "intend," "plan," "project," "outlook," "will" and similar words and phrases identify forward-looking statements (although not all forward-looking statements contain these forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified; therefore, our actual results may differ materially from those anticipated in these forward-looking statements as of the date of this report.
+We disclaim any undertaking to publicly update or revise any forward-looking statements contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+Statements that include the words "may," "could," "should," "estimate," "anticipate," "believe," "expect," "preliminary," "intend," "plan," "project," "outlook," "will" and similar words and phrases identify forward-looking statements (although not all forward-looking statements contain these words).
+Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified; therefore, our actual results may differ materially from those anticipated in these forward-looking statements as of the date of this report.
 We believe that these factors include those related to:

-- our ability to compete in the market for wireless broadband data access products, wireless modem products, and asset management, monitoring, telematics, vehicle tracking and fleet management products; - our ability to develop and introduce new products and services successfully; - our ability to meet the price and performance standards of the evolving 5G New Radio ("5G NR") products and technologies; - our ability to expand our customer reach/reduce customer concentration; - our ability to grow the Internet of Things ("IoT") and mobile portfolio outside of North America; - our ability to grow our Ctrack/asset tracking solutions within North America; - our dependence on a small number of customers for a substantial portion of our revenues; - · our ability to make scheduled payments on or to refinance our indebtedness, including our convertible notes obligations; - · our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - our reliance on third parties to manufacture our products; - our contract manufacturers' ability to secure necessary supply to build our devices; - · increases in costs, disruption of supply or the shortage of semiconductors or other key components of our products; - our ability to mitigate the impact of tariffs or other government-imposed sanctions; - · our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - our reliance on sole source suppliers for some products and devices used in our solutions; - · the continuing impact of uncertain global economic conditions on the demand for our products; - · the impact of geopolitical instability on our business, including the current conflict between Russia and Ukraine; - the emergence of global public health emergencies, such as the outbreak of the 2019 novel coronavirus (2019-nCoV), known as "COVID-19", which could extend lead times in our supply chain and lengthen sales cycles with our customers;
+- our dependence on a small number of customers for a substantial portion of our revenues; - our ability to make payments on or to refinance our indebtedness, including our senior secured credit facility and convertible notes obligations; - our ability to compete in the market for wireless broadband data access products, wireless modem products, and telematics products and services; - our ability to successfully develop and introduce new products and services; - the pace of 5G wireless network rollouts globally and their adoption by customers; - · our dependence on wireless telecommunication operators delivering acceptable wireless services - our ability to meet the price and performance standards of the evolving 5G New Radio ("5G NR") products and technologies; - our ability to develop sales channels and to onboard channel partners; - our relationships with and the performance of our channel partners; - our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - our reliance on third parties to manufacture our products; - our contract manufacturers' ability to secure necessary supply to build our devices; - increases in costs, disruption of supply and/or the shortage of semiconductors or other key components of our products; - our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - our reliance on sole source suppliers for some products and devices used in our solutions; - our ability to be cost competitive while meeting time-to-market requirements for our customers; - our ability to meet the product performance needs of our customers in mobile broadband and fixed wireless access markets; - demand for fleet, vehicle and asset management software-as-a-service ("SaaS") telematics solutions; - our ability to make successful yielding investments in research and development - the outcome of any pending or future litigation, including intellectual property litigation;